Saraffoster/Saraffoster/README.md

 - 🌱 I’m currently learning javascrip
 - 💞️ I’m looking to collaborate on crypto and gaming projects
 - 📫 How to reach me twitter @SaraFos55220034 also on discord: sarafoster#8656
+- i love flowers and want to make my life more colorful
+- will learn to code in next 2 eyars

 <!---